Page Top

 No. Test questions differ according to level.
 Different questions are provided to measure the Japanese-language competency of examinees as accurately as possible.
 Please choose a suitable level when taking the test.

-3.Test sections and test times
+3.Test sections, test times and test questions

 No, neither is currently included.